 I need to complete court or lawyer ordered community service hours - can I do them with you?

 We only accept court-ordered community service for the following charges: traffic violations, DWIs/DUIs, and minor possession charges.
-Court-ordered community service volunteers will need to provide documenation veryifying their charges and receive approval from either the Volunteer Coordinator or ReStore Manager prior to beginning their volunteer work.
-For more information, please contact the Volunteer/Engagement Coordinator.
+Court-ordered community service volunteers will need to provide documentation verifying their charges and receive approval from either the Volunteer Coordinator or ReStore Manager prior to beginning their volunteer work.
+For more information, please contact the Volunteer Coordinator.

 I need to complete service hours for school - can I do them with you?